History

 1980

-Band practice in the youth centre down bowling green lane.
-I believe we were wearing the uniforms for photographic purposes.
+Band practice in the youth center, down bowling green lane.
+We wore the uniforms ( Jackets donated by Messers Butlins, Filey) for photographic purposes.
 Conductor Mr Billy Lane.

 1980